Chimaphila maculata: Ecology

 It can typically be found in sandy habitats, well-drained upland forests, wooded slopes, oak-pine woods, old-growth forests, and similar mesic habitats and woodlands.
 It is very tolerant of acidic soil and shade.
 Like many ericaceae species, the plant is believed to partially rely on delicate mycorrhizal (and possibly ericoid mycorrhizal) connections in order to thrive.

 Medicinal history

 "The Creek Indians called it 'pipsisikweu' – which means 'breaks into small pieces' – after the supposed ability to break down gallstones and kidney stones. ...
 Native Americans used its leaf tea to treat rheumatism and stomach problems, and crushed leaves were applied as a poultice to sores and wounds."

 Conservation status

 Spotted wintergreen is endangered in Canada, as there are four living populations in southern Ontario, and there is one extremely small extant population in Quebec.

-It is endangered in Illinois and Maine.
+It is listed as endangered in Illinois and threatened in Maine.
 In New York it is considered Exploitably Vulnerable.